bablukpik/pdf-chatbot-backend/README.md

 - AI-powered chat with PDF documents
 - Chunk and embed documents using LangChain
-- Store and retrieve embeddings with Qdrant vector database
+- Store and retrieve embeddings with Milvus vector database
 - Real-time streaming responses (SSE)
 - Queue-based processing with BullMQ
 - Rate limiting and input validation